Key Stage 3

 We encourage interest in music by:

-- offering practice rooms available to students during lessons and lunchtimes to practise together and develop their love of music;
+- offering practice rooms available to students during lessons and a lunchtime booking system to practise together and develop their love of music;

 - offering a range of individual and group lessons from our visiting peripatetic teachers (termly charge).
 Students can currently learn drums, guitar, piano, string, trumpet & vocals.
 If a student wishes to learn an instrument that isn't on the list, this can be requested and can potentially be arranged, depending on numbers and availability.

 - taking opportunities to showcase our students’ performance skills;